A Solace router (VMR or a physical appliance) maintains two separate types of configuration information:

 - For redundant appliances that are handling Guaranteed Messaging, durable endpoint information (for example, queue and topic endpoints, topic-to-queue mappings, queue options) is automatically propagated whether Config-Sync is enabled or not.

 - Some configuration parameters that are considered unique to a router or related to licensing or security are not automatically propagated between mates when Config-Sync is enabled.
 Therefore, they must be manually configured for each router.
-For more information, refer to Properties Not Synched Between Replicated VPNs.
+For more information, see Properties That Are Not Synchronized.

 When HA redundancy is used, the configurations of both routers in an HA pair must be the same and remain in sync while the routers are running.
 The Config-Sync functionality automatically synchronizes configuration of such pairs.